LunarVim/bigfile.nvim/README.md

 Automatic features/integrations include: `LSP`, `treesitter`, `indent_blankline`, `illuminate.vim` `NoMatchParen`, `syntax off`, ... (full list at the end)

-Integrations that may manual configuration: `treesitter`.
+Integrations that may need manual configuration: `treesitter`.
 You can also add your own features.

 # Setup